TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *DBAL*

         The Database Abstraction Layer (DBAL) is collection of API Interfaces and Classes in TYPO3 that allows abstract access to various database systems.
-This allows to executing SQL queries without special adaptation to the supported database systems likeMariaDB, MySQL, PostgreSQL and SQLite.
+SQL queries can be executed without needing to be adapted to specific database systems such as MariaDB, MySQL, PostgreSQL and SQLite.

 *   E